-Pedestrian-scale lighting is an important component to streetscape design that improves visibility and safety.
+Pedestrian-scale lighting as a design element is an important component to streetscape design that improves visibility and safety.
 Consistent spacing of pedestrian light poles is critical to ensuring continuity of light along the pedestrian path and helps to create welcoming spaces for people walking.
 Coordinate locations of pedestrian lighting with streetlights, street trees and utilities.